Strong Support at Suction Dredge Meetings

 Miners will not have to wait until 2011 for the EIR to be completed before they get back in the water if the federal lawsuit filed by PLP is settled in favor of the miners before then.

 Be sure to check the “Recent News” section of our website for more updates.

-The Bawl Mill • Legislative and Regulatory Update • Small-Scale Mining, Milling and Recovery • Judge Rules Against Oregon Miner • Shirttail Creek • Where to Prospect for Gold in Colorado • A Modern Gold Rush In Sudan • Double-D Coils and Their Place in the Goldfields • Melman on Gold & Silver
+The Bawl Mill • Legislative and Regulatory Update • Small-Scale Mining, Milling and Recovery • Judge Rules Against Oregon Miner • Shirttail Creek • A Modern Gold Rush In Sudan • Double-D Coils and Their Place in the Goldfields • Melman on Gold & Silver